josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/Index.md

 **d)** You can define cropVariants for specific columns of specific types (tt_content.image for specific CType textpic)

-#### Or configure all or some of your cropVariants via TCA/Overrides and IDE autocompletion support
+#### II Or configure all or some of your cropVariants via TCA/Overrides and IDE autocompletion support

 [A custom CropVariants Builder](CropVariantsBuilder.md) helps you writing cropVariants configurations based on mentioned defaults with IDE